xtealer/c-101/README.md

 8. Replace every `c` for a `*` inside a given string.
 Don't use the replace function.

 9. Remove all whitespaces from a given string and show the result on screen.

+10. Read the data from 50 persons and show as output the following:

+    - How many Men that age > 17

+    - How many women that age < 18

+    - Total of persons that age > 17

+    - Total of persons that age < 18

+    - Percentage of persons that age > 17

+    - Percentage of persons that age < 18